H2. the green Moroccan hydrogen gameplan. what are Morocco’s ambitions?

 The Kingdom of Morocco has therefore initiated a regional dynamic that aims to create an economic and industrial sector around green molecules, particularly hydrogen, ammonia, and methanol, in order to consolidate its energy transition, reduce its greenhouse gas emissions and also support the decarbonization of partner countries.

-The Green Hydrogen Roadmap, Vector of Energy Transition and Sustainable Growth, describes its development stages up to 2030, 2040, and beyond, going in tandem with the evolution of technologies for the production, storage, transport, and usage of hydrogen in all the various fields.
+The Green Hydrogen Roadmap, a Vector of Energy Transition and Sustainable Growth, describes its development stages up to 2030, 2040, and beyond, going in tandem with the evolution of technologies for the production, storage, transport, and usage of hydrogen in all the various fields.